niczow/ninput/README.md

 # ninput
-gives options to input integers and floats easier
+gives options to input integers and floats easier in version 0.3.0 added time sleeping in error case

 # functions